 These obligations, however, can be costly for start-ups, small businesses and other issuers.
-The securities regulators in British Columbia, Saskatchewan, Manitoba, Québec, New Brunswick and Nova Scotia allow start-ups and small businesses to raise funds using securities crowdfunding without filing a prospectus or preparing financial statements.
-The securities regulators refer to this as the "start-up crowdfunding exemptions" or "start-up crowdfunding".
+The securities regulators in British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Québec, New Brunswick and Nova Scotia (the participating jurisdictions) allow start-ups and small businesses to raise funds using securities crowdfunding without filing a prospectus or preparing financial statements.
+In this guide, we refer to this as the "start-up crowdfunding exemptions" or "start-up crowdfunding".

-Top 3 Things to do before investing in a start-up crowdfunding project

-#1 Know the process

-#2 Do your homework

-#3 Understand the risks
+Top 3 Things to do before investing in a start-up crowdfunding project #1 Know the process #2 Do your homework #3 Understand the risks